amihai/DHT/README.md

 ![alt text](https://github.com/amihai/DHT/blob/master/docs/images/HealthCheck.png "Health Check")

-You can start to use now the "key-value-store-service : Key Value Store Service"  from the buttom that expose the Storage API. <br />
+You can start to use now the "key-value-store-service : Key Value Store Service"  from the bottom that expose the Storage API. <br />

 ### Check Logs

 Each node is storing the logs into `logs/node_PORT.out`.
-For example we have after the started the above cluster:
+For example we have after we started the above cluster:
 ```bash
 logs/node_8001.out
 logs/node_8002.out